BeltonJohn/SEI-Project-4-Frontend/README.md

 I worked on styling on the Saunday night of a busy weekend.
 I added a navbar which showed different things to normal users and logged in users as well as applying th elogo and backgroud images to pages.
 On the final day I completed the logic to add up the carbon totals for a users meal and get it displayong on a new page.
 As the data was very nested it was difficult to access and work with. i inititiaally tried using a forEach loop and although I felt i was getting close to what I needed, from the conole logs I had put in at various points of the fucntion I hit a dead end.
 I threfore completely change my plan and used data.maps to complete the functions.
 I deployed my backend to Heroku and my frontend to Netlify.

 ![](./src/assets/ecomo.gif)

+### Reflections & Additional Future Goals

+Due to time constraints the amount of foods that can be input is limited, I don't think beef, butter and bread constitute a healthy diet for the users.
+Therefore I'd like to add more options.
+I also originally planeed to be able to input portion sizes and calculate that too however I ran out of time.

+I also initially planned to connec this to an existing database of carbon data, however I didn't hear back from the admin staff at this particular website in time.
+They have since contacted me, therefore i'd like to possibly incorporate this data in future.